ding113/convert-ip2location-to-mmdb/readme.md

 ## Example

 ```
-python convert.py IP2LOCATION-LITE-DB1.CSV
+python convert.py /path/to/IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE-ISP.CSV
 ```

-This will generate `IP2LOCATION-LITE-DB1.CSV.MMDB` in the same directory.
+This will generate `ip2location.mmdb` in the same directory.

 ## Output

-The generated MMDB file can be used with any MaxMind API that supports the GeoLite2 format.
+The generated MMDB file can be used with any MaxMind API that supports the GeoIP2 format.

 ## Notes

-- This script is based on the work by [antonvlad999](https://github.com/antonvlad999/convert-ip2location-geolite2) and has been modified for improved performance and usability.
+- This script has been improved for better performance and usability.
 - The conversion process may take some time depending on the size of the input database.

 ## License